 - Past and future medical costs were almost $500,000, excluding long-term care of the child.

-Our Experienced Cerebral Palsy Lawyers Resolving Personal Injury Cases
+Our Experienced Chicago Cerebral Palsy Lawyers Resolving Personal Injury Cases

-An experienced cerebral palsy attorney working on behalf of the child's parents can build a solid CP case for financial compensation against negligent medical professionals.
+An experienced cerebral palsy attorney working for the child’s parents can build a solid CP case for financial compensation against negligent medical professionals.

 An experienced lawyer with a proven record of accomplishment will review the child’s birth injury, medical records, and cerebral palsy treatment and base the case’s value on other malpractice claims involving children.